Meredith Kendall MainesPartner, Marketing. Menlo Park.

-As Lightspeed’s first Marketing Partner, Meredith leads an array of strategic marketing and communications initiatives throughout the firm.
+As Lightspeed’s first Marketing Partner, Meredith leads strategic marketing and communications across the firm and serves as an advisor to portfolio company founders and their executive teams.

 “One day I’m advising a company making autonomous flight a reality, the next day I’m at the NYSE in the fanfare of an IPO,” she says.
 “It’s different every day.”